-Lisa McCarthy, MA, NCC, CBIST is the Director of Programs.
+Lisa McCarthy, MA, NCC, CBIST is the Deputy Director.
 She has a Bachelor of Science degree from James Madison University, an Associate’s Degree in Respiratory Therapy from Shenandoah University and a Master of Arts Degree in Counseling from The College of New Jersey.
 She has been employed at Brain Injury Services since 1999.

-Sara Aly, CBIS, MSW is a Bilingual Adult Case Manager III at Brain Injury Services.
+Sara Aly, CBIS, MSW is the Department Manager of Adult Case Management Services at Brain Injury Services.
 She received her Bachelor degree in Social Work from her home country Egypt and her Master’s degree in Clinical Social Work from George Mason University.
 She began her experience with Brain Injury Services as an intern during her graduate program.
 Sara is a certified Wellness and Recovery Coach and facilitates a variety of wellness workshops that empower survivors of brain injury and their caregivers in developing a personalized wellness plan that can help them in improving the quality of their life.
-She is also a certified interpreter in health and community settings and currently a supervise in social work and working towards her LCSW.
+She is also a certified interpreter in health and community settings and currently, a supervise in social work and working towards her LCSW.
 She has been employed at BIS since 2011.

 Gail Bothwell, CCM, CBIS is a Certified Case Manager with more than 20 years experience specializing in support for survivors of brain injury and their family members.
 She has practiced in rehabilitation settings for inpatient acute, subacute, residential, day treatment, outpatient and long term care settings.
 She provides community Case Management services for survivors of traumatic and acquired brain injury in the northern Virginia area, and has been employed with Brain Injury Services, Inc. since 2005.

-Claire Callison-Aub, MSW, CBIS is an Adult Case Manager.
+Claire Callison-Aub, MSW, CBIS is the Program Manager of the Child and Adolescent Program.
 She has a Bachelor’s Degree in English, and a Master’s in Social Work from George Mason University.
 She has been employed at Brain Injury Services since August 2009.